aicell-lab/aicell.io/content/authors/aicell-lab/_index.md

 highlight_name: true
 ---

-The AI Cell Lab is a newly founded group at KTH Royal Insitute at Technology, headed by Wei Ouyang.
-The aim of the lab is to use AI, microscopy and multi-omics data integration to build whole-cell models.
+The AI Cell Lab is a newly founded research lab at Science for Life Laboratory and KTH Royal Institute at Technology.
+The lab is headed by [Wei Ouyang](https://oeway.github.io).
+The aim of the lab is to build AI systems for cell and molecular biology.